MatSim91/Milestone-Project-1-One-Porcent/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My mentor Akshat for all his help and ideas.

 -   Slack channel peer-code-review for feedback.